-Hello there, in this brief article I would like to review one of my recent purchases from Thomann.
+Hello there, in this brief article, I would like to review one of my recent purchases from Thomann.
 Based on user reviews, Ernie Ball instrument cables are one of the best choices around.
-These cables have managed to score 5 out of 5 in this competitive market!
+These cables have managed to score 5/5 in this competitive market!

 Ernie Ball instrument cables feature a high-quality design with excellent components that promise a high value/money ratio.
 These cables guarantee a long servicing time with excellent sound characteristics across guitars’ frequency ranges.

 |Gold-plated connectors: 6.3 mm jack - 6.3 mm angled jack|

 |99.95% Copper shielding|